There are psychological reasons people secretly resent you, from boundaries to growth. Learn why their reactions are not your responsibility.

 True peace does not depend on being understood by everyone.
 When you accept yourself fully, you no longer feel compelled to correct every misinterpretation.

-For example, you allow others to form their own opinions about you without constant defense or explanation.
-To some, this may feel like dismissal, but in truth, it reflects a sense of inner freedom.
+For example, you allow others to form their own opinions without constant defense or explanation.
+To some, this may feel like dismissal, but in truth, it reflects inner freedom.

-Self-acceptance can be unsettling to those who still seek it from others.
+Self-acceptance can be difficult for those who still seek it externally.

 People rarely resent you because you are cruel or wrong.
-More often, their discomfort comes from something deeper, you are no longer easy to control, you interrupt familiar emotional patterns, and you reflect a kind of growth they have chosen to avoid.
+More often, their discomfort comes from something deeper: you are no longer easy to control, you disrupt familiar emotional patterns, and you reflect a kind of growth they have chosen to avoid.

 Peace is not passivity.